Constitution

 • When the annual membership fee has not been paid after 3 months of the renewal date

-• A member gives written notice to the Membership Secretary of EOLDUK.
+• A member gives written notice to the Membership Coordinator of EOLDUK

 Grievances